 This instrument is used for testing mechanical properties such as tensile modulus, tensile yield strength, tensile strength at break, and elongation of plastics (thin polymer films).

 Instruments for Nanomaterial Synthesis and Functionalization

-Advanced Deposition Chamber (Custom in-house built)
+Advanced Deposition Chamber

-Matrix-Assisted Pulsed Laser Evaporation (Custom in-house built)
+Matrix-Assisted Pulsed Laser Evaporation (MAPLE)

 This system uses an unconventional evaporation method of target formation and laser evaporation to grow thin films.
 It has a liquid nitrogen-cooled target holder that enables the target material to be dissolved and frozen at the cryogenic temperature.
 Undegraded deposition of the cryogenically prepared targets by laser evaporation in vacuum is possible in this system.
 This technique is highly suitable for controlled deposition of biological materials, such as protein and enzymes, which cannot be deposited using conventional high-temperature-based evaporation techniques, as the high temperature could degrade the molecules.